ivotron/popper2-paper/paper/paper.md

 This study aims to emphasize on how Popper can help in mitigating the reproducibility issues and make life easier for researchers and developers.
 For this study, we built an image classification workflow that runs the training using Horovod [@horovod] and Keras [@gulli2017deep] over the MNIST [@deng2012mnist] dataset having 3 steps; download; verify; and train.
 The workflow used for the case study is depicted in @Lst:casestudy.
-The code that the workflow references can be found in the repository [^code] associated to this paper.
+The code that the workflow references can be found in the repository [^code] associated with this paper.

 The `download` step downloads the MNIST dataset in the workspace.
 The `verify` step verifies the downloaded archives against precomputed checksums.